cjohansen/cjohansen-no/resources/md/clojure-in-production-tools-deps.md

 ## Alternatives

 There are several alternatives around for packaging Clojure apps.
-One of the first approaches we tried was using Capsule and OneJar, through [pack.alpha](https://github.com/juxt/pack.alpha/). `pack.alpha` makes it very easy to add packaging to your `tools.deps` project.
+One of the first approaches we tried was using Capsule and One-JAR, through [pack.alpha](https://github.com/juxt/pack.alpha/). `pack.alpha` makes it very easy to add packaging to your `tools.deps` project.
 It is very nice for building ["skinny jars" for libraries](/tools-deps-figwheel-main-devcards-emacs/) but for